Computing Evolutionarily Stable Strategies in Multiplayer Games: Algorithm

 We also note that while the algorithm is specifically designed for nondegenerate games (for which there is at most one SNE with a given support), the algorithm can still be applied to degenerate games as well.
 The set of ESSs found is guaranteed to be a subset of the full set of ESSs, but the algorithm may fail to find all of the ESSs.
 The question still remains of how to determine whether a given game is degenerate.
 Note that for games with uniform random payoffs the set of games that are degenerate has measure zero.
 So any degenerate game could be converted to a ``similar'' nondegenerate game by adding small perturbations to the payoffs.
 Otherwise, it is not trivial to determine whether a game is degenerate and we must apply an additional procedure.
 One such procedure is provided in Algorithm~\ref{al:sne-maxdist-qcqp}.
 After computing an SNE $\mathbf{x}$ on support $\mathbf{T}$ in Algorithm~\ref{al:ess-enumeration}, we can then solve a QCQP that finds the SNE on support $\mathbf{T}$ with largest Euclidean distance from $\mathbf{x}.$ Let $D^\star$ denote the optimal objective value.
 If $D^\star > \epsilon_{\text{dist}}$, then we conclude that there exists another SNE distinct from $\mathbf{x}$ on support $\mathbf{T}$, which implies that the game is degenerate.
 If $D^\star \leq \epsilon_{\text{dist}}$ for all supports $\mathbf{T},$ then we conclude that the game is nondegenerate.
-We can set $\epsilon_{\text{dist}} = 10^{-8}$, which is several orders of magnitude larger than the squared distance induced by feasibility tolerance, but still small enough that any distinct SNE on the same support will be separated by more than $\epsilon_{\text{dist}}.$ If we include this procedure, then we will be solving a QCP and QCQP for each support; but we will know for sure whether we are outputting all ESSs.
+We can set $\epsilon_{\text{dist}} = 10^{-8}$, which is several orders of magnitude larger than the squared distance induced by feasibility tolerance, while still providing a practical numerical threshold for distinguishing distinct SNE.
+If we include this procedure, then we will be solving a QCP and QCQP for each support; but we will know for sure whether we are outputting all ESSs.